-SERVO INSTALLATION
+SERVO INSTALLATION INSTALLING THE FUSELAGE SERVOS

-Install the rubber grommets and brass eyelets into the elevator, rudder and throttle servos.
+- Install the rubber grommets and brass collets into the elevator, rudder and throttle servos.
 Test fit the servos into the servo tray.
+Trim the tray if necessary to fit your servos - 2.
 Mount the servos to the tray using the mounting screws provided with your radio system.